jly02/RacheAAN/README.md

 ### Installing from Source

-Head over to the [SEAL repo](https://github.com/microsoft/SEAL?tab=readme-ov-file#building-microsoft-seal), clone the repository, and follow the instructions in the repository to install SEAL locally or glocally on your device.
+Head over to the [SEAL repo](https://github.com/microsoft/SEAL?tab=readme-ov-file#building-microsoft-seal), clone the repository, and follow the instructions in the repository to install SEAL locally or globally on your device.

 ### Installing with `vcpkg` (Slower)